 The 1980s was a fascinating period in America.
 There was a lot of drug money

 being thrown around and a lot of debts incurred.
+Usually, if someone gets into debt they may look into debt consolidation or perhaps fundraising through GoFundMe, but obviously this isn’t something you can do if you are in debt because of drugs.
 Some people got rich, some went broke, some went to prison and others ended up dead, all as a result of the cocaine trade.
 I remember the 1980s as a time of beautiful women, fancy cars, expensive clothes, jewelry, and discos.

 What’s your favorite scene in the book?

 One of my favorite scenes occurs when Trick is being processed into Cook County Jail.
 Trick is in a line with a large group of men, all stripped naked.
 They are instructed not to move.
 When the man to Trick’s left absentmindedly folds his arms, a guard hits him on the head with a billy-club and knocks him out.
 What results next puts Trick in a serious predicament.
 It’s a true story that I personally lived through.

 Yeah, the reality really burns through in that scene.
 Southside Hustle is published by The Book Folks, same people who did my novel, The Count of the Sahara.
 Where can people learn more about you and your work?

 Friends often wonder why I’m a history freak, and why my favorite stories are based in real times and places (albeit long ago and far away).
 The fact is, that real people are at least as interesting, maybe moreso, than anyone you could invent.
 Case in point is the main character in my novel, “The Count of the Sahara.”
 (Note, the title has changed just a week prior to publication!)